EthanMcKanna/briefsnap-news-backend/ARTICLE_MANAGER_README.md

 5. **On the Article Detail Page**:
    - **Edit Image**: Click the "Edit" button next to "Current Image" to expand the image editing form
       - Enter a new image URL
+      - Check "Upload image to Cloudflare R2" (recommended) to automatically upload the image to R2
       - Click "Preview Image" to verify the image loads correctly
       - Click "Update Image" to save the changes
+   - **Upload Current Image to R2**: If an image is using an external URL, click the "Upload to R2" button next to the edit button to migrate it to R2 hosting
    - **Edit Description**: Click the "Edit" button next to "Description" to expand the description editing form
       - Modify the text as needed
       - Click "Update Description" to save the changes